 The K is quite the gem.

 To give you a little bit of a background, Kauffman Stadium was the only baseball only stadium that opened in the majors between 1962 and 1990.
 Opening its doors in 1973, the ballpark underwent significant renovations beginning in 2007 that were completed by opening day in 2009 to help modernize it.
-So despite it technically being the fifth oldest stadium in MLB, it certainly does not appear that way.
+So despite it technically being the sixth oldest stadium in MLB, it certainly does not appear that way.

 Kaufmann Stadium is not located in downtown Kansas City.
 Most ballparks are typically located in a downtown area.
 Kaufmann is about 15 minutes away from downtown Kansas City.
 It is part of the Truman Sports Complex along with the Kansas City Chiefs’ Arrowhead Stadium which opened one year prior to Kauffman in 1972.